 Private loans are loans issued through an independent lending institution instead of the federal government.
 These loans are not part of a federal loan program and usually have higher interest rates than comparable federal loans.
-Students and parents should research all options, including scholarships, grants, work study and federal loans, before seeking a private loan.
-If you decide you'll need a private loan be sure to review all of the options and terms in order to select the loan that best suits your needs.
-With any loan, and especially private loans, remember to borrow only what you need.
+Students and parents should research all options, including scholarships, grants, work-study, and federal loans, before seeking a private loan.
+If you decide you'll need a private loan, be sure to review all of the options and terms to select the loan that best suits your needs.
+With any loan and especially private loans, remember to borrow only what you need.

 Things to Look For

-- Interest rate and Annual Percentage Rate (APR): the APR is the annual cost of your loan, including the effect of any fees charges in addition to the interest rate.
+- Interest rate and Annual Percentage Rate (APR): the APR is the annual cost of your loan, including the effect of any fees charged in addition to the interest rate.
 The APR differs based on the term and loan amount.
 The APR may be a variable rate and can increase after consummation of the loan.
-Use extreme caution when considering adjustable rate loans since you could find your payments suddenly well above your ability to pay.
+Use extreme caution when considering adjustable-rate loans since you could find your payments suddenly well above your ability to pay.

 - Repayment incentives: does the loan reward borrowers who make payments on time?
 Does the loan offer incentives for automatic payments?
 You might get a better interest rate or things like late payment forgiveness for being a good borrower.

 - Loan limits: does the loan have an annual or aggregate limit?
 Can you afford to make the payments if you reach the loan limit?
 It’s a good idea to stay with the same lender each year, so make sure the loan can cover all of your costs throughout your education.

 - Repayment period (term): the lengths of repayment periods vary.
 If your cost of education requires you to borrow larger amounts you may need to have a longer repayment period.